windvalley/gossh/README.md

   Timeout for executing commands or a shell script on each remote host or pushing files/dirs to each remote host.
   Timeout for the current `gossh` task.

-- Supports printing the execution results of `gossh` to a file or screen or a file and screen at the same time.
-Supports json format output.
-Supports printing debug information.
-Supports silent output.
+- Supports printing output to a file or screen or a file and screen at the same time.
+  Supports json format output, colorful output, verbose(debug) output, and silent output.

 - High-performance and high-concurrency.
 You can specify number of concurrent connections (default `1`).